-For the past three years, the First-Year Experience program at Mississippi State University has been well received by students and faculty alike, and it continues to grow.
-This fall, over 600 students are enrolled in more than 20 seminars taught in over 20 different departments by nearly two dozen faculty from across the University.
+The First-Year Experience program at Mississippi State University has been well received by students and faculty alike, and it continues to grow.
+This fall, over 600 students are enrolled in more than 25 seminars taught in over 20 different departments by nearly two dozen faculty from across the University.
 Students may take First-Year Experience courses that relate to their chosen majors, or they may use this opportunity to take seminars on interesting topics unrelated to their majors that they would otherwise never have the chance to explore.
 Either way, First-Year Experience courses provide first-year students with a special opportunity to become engaged in the excitement of specific discipline, inside or outside their chosen major, and the intellectual stimulation of the academic culture at Mississippi State University.
 First-Year Experience courses typically meet once a week and are taught by skilled faculty who focus on topics of special interest to research and teaching in their discipline.
 First-Year Seminars explore an eclectic array of topics and are offered each fall semester.
-Additionally, all faculty will be expected to publicize and discuss events associated with the common book reading program, Maroon Edition 2016, in which all incoming freshmen will have read a book in common as part of their introduction to the University.
-The Maroon Edition 2016 book will be announced in mid-February.
+Additionally, all faculty will be expected to publicize and discuss events associated with the common book reading program, Maroon Edition 2020, in which all incoming freshmen will have read a book in common as part of their introduction to the University.
+The Maroon Edition 2020 book will be announced in mid-February.
 Because our First-Year Seminars are one of the ways in which incoming students with low academic predictors can meet the requirement to be in a special first-year course, First-Year Seminar faculty are expected to assign the Insider’s Guide to Mississippi State University as part of their course.
 This covers MSU helping resources, academic success strategies, and history, and traditions, in less than 100 pages.

-First-Year Experience courses must enroll at least 20 students in order for instructors to receive their full $1000 for the seminar.
+First-Year Experience courses must meet minimum enrollment requirements in order for instructors to receive their full $1000 for the seminar.
 These funds can be used on the seminar itself (t-shirts, field trips, special teaching materials, etc.) or to assist the faculty member in ways not directly related to the seminar (travel, equipment, etc.).
 Students earn one hour of regular, graded course credit towards graduation on their transcript and are only allowed to enroll in one First-Year Experience course.
 A student must be in his or her first semester at MSU to participate.
 Most First-Year Experience students are freshmen, and the seminars should be taught at the 1000 level, but the seminars are also open to incoming transfer students who often opt to take a First-Year Experience course.